zino-rs/zino/zino-derive/docs/model.md

 # Attributes on struct fields

-- **`#[schema(ignore)]`**: The `ignore` annotation is used to skip a particular field such that it maps to no database column.
+- **`#[schema(ignore)]`**: The `ignore` annotation is used to skip a particular field such that it disables the derived setter.

 - **`#[schema(constructor = "path")]`**: The `constructor` attribute is used to create a new instance of the column type in `Model::new()`.